instantlinux/desviar/README.md

 item from its hidden source without presenting credentials.

 It operates similarly to TinyURL or the Amazon S3 temporary-URI
-feature: provide the tool with the URI to an existing secure resource, specify a number of seconds you want to authorize references to it, and you'll get back a temporary URI good for that amount of time.
+feature: provide the tool with the URI and credentials to an existing secure resource, specify a number of seconds you want to authorize references to it, and you'll get back a temporary URI good for that amount of time.
+An analogy is the inexpensive key-card issued by a hotel's desk clerk: to access secure content in the room, you first need to present your credit-card credentials; your room key is all you need thereafter, at least until the key expires.
+The hotel remains secure even if you keep the key after checkout.

-You can set it up on a DMZ network or in the cloud behind an iptables/nginx configuration to provide whatever ACL restrictions you want, and you can reference any source URI (not just those stored on S3 or an equivalent service).
+You can set up desviar on a DMZ network or in the cloud behind an iptables/nginx configuration to provide whatever ACL restrictions you want, and you can reference any source URI (not just those stored on S3 or an equivalent service).